 Incidentally this would also apply to the phenomenon of the stigmata (also associated with Padre Pio) where again a particularly strong form of unconscious suggestion created visible bodily symptoms (in this case reminiscent of the sufferings of Christ).

 Though the motive for this may indeed have been deeply spiritual (as with Padre Pio). it could also contain pathological associations.
 Thus the occurrence of the stigmata in an individual would not in itself constitute a healthy development (though in many cases it could indeed contain an important spiritual significance).
 Perhaps more accurately, the genuine spiritual experience of stigmata could also on occasion become associated to a degree with questionable pathological elements.

 I also had several lucid dreams at the time entailing out of the body experiences and levitation.

 In fact I still often get a strange feeling when out walking that I could perhaps through the power of suggestion take flight and arrive immediately at my destination.

 So all in all the unconscious is potentially a very powerful instrument.
 And we have not yet remotely in our human evolution begun to tap into its enormous potential.

 Indeed when the unconscious does undergo proper development, in the future we will be able to directly change the physical environment in line with our unconscious.

 Some of the great sages in both Western and Eastern mystical traditions have already possessed to a degree this power e.g. with respect to dramatic physical healings.
 However, even these manifestations constitute but a pale shadow of what will eventually be potentially possible.

-So to conclude I was already entering a period of protracted emotional desolation before the death of my mother, which subsequently affected me more deeply than my father's death some 15 years previously (due to unresolved emotional issues that still remained).
+So to conclude I was already entering a period of protracted emotional desolation before the death of my mother, which subsequently affected me more deeply than my father's death some 15 years previously (due to unresolved emotional issues in her life that still remained).